Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Related Work

-\paragraph{Beyond Categorical Video Pretraining.} Prior work has focused on large-scale pretraining and transformer-based architectures such as TimeSformer \citep{bertasius_is_2021}, ViViT \citep{arnab2021vivit}, and VideoMAE \citep{tong2022videomae}, which achieve state-of-the-art results on action classification benchmarks.
-While powerful, their training objectives emphasize categorical recognition (e.g., ``dancing'' vs.\ ``cooking'') rather than higher-level aspects of social behavior such as intentions, affect, or interaction dynamics.
-More recent multimodal video-language models, such as VideoCLIP \citep{xu2021videoclip} and All-in-One \citep{wang2022allinone}, enrich video embeddings through textual supervision, providing access to semantic abstractions not easily derived from raw video.
-However, these approaches still depend on language annotations and may not directly reflect the relational or affective cues that guide human perception of social similarity.
-Self-supervised alternatives, such as V-JEPA \citep{Assran2025VJEPA2}, move beyond categorical or caption-based supervision by training predictive representations of future video content, showing progress toward capturing higher-level temporal and semantic structure.
-Other directions have scaled video-language alignment with large paired datasets \citep{rizve2024vidla}, improved robustness with contrastive caption perturbations \citep{bansal2023videocon}, or incorporated human preference annotations to guide generative models \citep{lift2024}.
-Yet no prior work has aligned video models on the human similarity structure of dynamic social scenes.
+\paragraph{Beyond categorical video pretraining.} Modern video encoders, including transformer-based architectures trained at scale (TimeSformer \citep{bertasius_is_2021}, ViViT \citep{arnab2021vivit}, and VideoMAE \citep{tong2022videomae}) have achieved strong results on action classification benchmarks.
+Yet their dominant objectives and evaluations emphasize category-level recognition (e.g., ``dancing'' vs. ``cooking'') instead of higher-level aspects of social behavior (e.g., intentions, affect, interactions, etc.).
+Multimodal video-language models such as VideoCLIP \citep{xu2021videoclip}, All-in-One \citep{wang2022allinone}, and Qwen3 \citep{bai2025qwen3} introduce textual supervision, which can support more abstract semantic representations.
+These approaches still depend on captions and descriptions, which can miss the relational and affective cues people use to compare social scenes.

+The V-JEPA family \citep{assran2025vjepa2, murlabadia2026vjepa21} provides a particularly strong test case for our question of vision model representations beyond categorization.
+V-JEPA 2 \citep{assran2025vjepa2} is a large self-supervised predictive video model trained on roughly 1M hours of video with a joint-embedding predictive objective, reporting state-of-the-art results on action understanding, planning, and robotic manipulation.
+V-JEPA 2.1 \citep{murlabadia2026vjepa21} extends this line with a dense prediction loss and deep self-supervision, yielding spatially and temporally consistent features that further improve these capabilities.
+Yet, neither model has been evaluated on whether it can decode higher-level social features from human social similarity structure.
+We test both V-JEPA 2 ViT-L ($\sim$300M params) and the distilled V-JEPA 2.1 ViT-B variant ($\sim$ 86M params) to compare across different parameter sizes, and ask whether predictive video pretraining alone is sufficient, or behavioral similarity supervision provides distinct alignment.

+\paragraph{Language baselines and caption-derived structure.} \citet{marjieh_2023} demonstrated that caption-based language embeddings approximate human similarity across sensory modalities, often outperforming pretrained vision encoders.
+As such, we test a range of language model embeddings from video captions as our reference, and treat exceeding the highest performing embedding space, MPNet \citep{song2020mpnet}, as a meaningful bar.
+Exceeding this baseline suggests behavioral fine-tuning is capturing structure beyond what can be recovered from captions alone.
+It remains an open question whether and to what extent vision models can surpass this baseline.
+Here, we address this question using not only performance comparison, but also variance partitioning and a matched language-distillation control absent from earlier behavioral similarity approaches \citep{fu_2023_dreamsim, muttenthaler2022vice, Muttenthaler2025, sundaram_when_2024}.